Operating Grants for Organizations

 If I don’t meet all of the prioritization points, should I still apply?

 Yes, we encourage eligible organizations to apply even if they do not meet any or all of the prioritization categories.
+Twenty-five percent of the application score will be based on the prioritization elements.

-What grants count as receiving funding in the past?
+What grants count as ‘receiving funding in the past’?

 Receiving Local Cultural Council grants will have no impact on your application and are not counted toward having received funding in the past for this program.